 Don't forget to pack wrinkle releaser (this just happened to me in NYC), but if you do, don't fret.
 Get your wrinkled clothes a bit damp in the shower.
 Don't steam them - you need the bathroom to get ready - simply lightly spray the shower directly on them and let them hang for a bit.
 If they're still damp when it's time to wear them, use the hotel's blowdryer.

 Where to go in the city?
 You'll likely spend time in midtown, so plan to eat lunch at Cock & Bull, and get your reservation for Butter NOW & enjoy yourself a nice meal.
 Hint: share an entree.
 And get the steak.

 Okay, as far as other must-do & see in the city, a few other blogs like the 100 NYC Must-Do’s from a cool site about RV’ing (Yeah!
-Trust me!), plus this and this one are out there already, so I'll just mention the Village.
+Trust me!), plus this and this one have nailed it so I'll just mention the Village.
 You GOTTA go to Murray's Cheese Bar and the speakeasy where the term "86" was invented.
 And, for a guidebook, nothing beats the Lonely Planet.